across the world

 As per Finn Houlihan, Arlo Group’s managing director in tax, remote working has promoted electronic saving and sharing of data that boosts security, which is one thing that is going to stay for sure after the lockdown is over.

-Coronavirus has surely impacted the accounting industry to a great extent and firms are left with no option but to work remotely.
+Accounting firms and coronavirus , both have a different story in terms of impact.
+However, it has left to no option but to work remotely.
 The above-mentioned tips will practically help you in setting up remote working effectively to maintain work quality and productivity.

 However, in case, your employees lack equipment in the form of a laptop/computer, face a poor internet speed, or you yourself find investing in multiple work and communication software to be expensive in this situation, you may consider seeking outsourcing accounting services as they have an expert accounting team and all the required technical set-up in place.

-If you are also facing a similar situation and searching for the right outsourcing partner, joining hands with Cogneesol can benefit you at large.
-It has more than 13 years of experience in providing accurate and quality outsourcing services to accounting firms and businesses worldwide.
+If you are also facing a similar situation and searching for the right outsourcing partner, join hands with Cogneesol.
+We have years of experience in providing accurate and quality outsourcing services to accounting firms and businesses worldwide.